ypid/typesetting/scripts/latex-git-log/README.md

     --width Set the width in cm of the commit message field in the LaTeX table.
-If this parameter is not set then the table is not Set the width in cm of the commit message field in the LaTeX table.
 If this parameter is not set then the table is not vertically limited.
 That means that if you have a very long commit message then the table will probably not fit on the page and you will get a "Overfull" error message from TeX.

             In this case you should specify the width of the column containing the commit messages.
 I normally use something like